2020 marked the year the fitness industry had to adapt.

 Employee hiring and firing

-The fourth key to running a successful gym business in 2020 is to understand your money.
+The fourth key to running a successful gym business is to understand your money.

 “A business lives or dies on its ability to manage cash.”